Grab your chalk! Let’s make some prewriting with movement.

 This prewriting activity also got us out of the house!

-If you follow us, you know we are ALL home (Three kids under 4) during the day.
+If you follow us, you know we are ALL home (hello, three kids under four) during the day.

 Some days move fast, and some days, I cannot keep them from bouncing off the walls and wrestling.
 Oy!